precisely/rapids/doc/architecture.md

   b.
 If the data-key of the top frame is non nil, add the `data` to the bindings, associating it with the `data-key`.
 E.g., `(assoc bindings data-key data)` in Clojure.
 The bindings thus prepared are called "the continue bindings".

   c.
-Retrieve the continuation identified by the address of the top frame and call it with the continue bindings.
+Retrieve the partition function identified by the address of the top frame and call it with the continue bindings.

   d.
-The continuation will return either a `Suspend` signal or some other value, if the return value is not a `Suspend` signal, recursively call the main loop (i.e., GOTO step a) passing the return value as the argument.
+The partition function will return either a `Suspend` signal or some other value, if the return value is not a `Suspend` signal, recursively call the main loop (i.e., GOTO step a) passing the return value as the argument.
 (The return value becomes the `data` of the next iteration of the loop).

   e.
 If a `Suspend` signal is received, exit the main loop, returning the signal.